 How can a speech therapist help?

-If your child has difficulty climbing into their chair, you’d help them up.
+If your child had a hard time climbing into their chair, you’d help them up.
 Seeking help with speech and language is similar.
-It’s about giving your child the necessary support to step up their skills so they don’t have to play “catch up” later on.
+It’s about giving your child the support they need so they don’t have to play “catch up” later on.

 When you seek professional help early, your child has a better chance of meeting those important early developmental milestones.